VitaliiDubinin/pern_todo_docker/pghelp.md

-docker container ls
+1. docker container ls
-sudo docker exec -it a17f452f1df0 bash root@a17f452f1df0:/# psql -U postgres
+2. sudo docker exec -it a17f452f1df0 bash
+3. inside of root@a17f452f1df0:/#  do that: psql -U postgres

 https://www.geeksforgeeks.org/postgresql-psql-commands/